1. Home

 When you have invested blood, sweat and tears into a bid, critiquing it can be difficult.
 The key to Red Reviews is employing a fresh set of eyes.
 This ensures an unbiased opinion on the quality of your responses.

-When writing in-house you should assign two members of your organisation who haven’t been involved in the bid to be your Red Team.
-Our Red Reviews always include at least one member of our team and one member of our client’s.
+Our Red Reviews always include at least one senior member of our team and one member of our client’s.
 This process ensures bids are reviewed impartially and fairly.

 Buyers Perspective